 Beyond Trending

-Join consumer brand founders and marketers at this roundtable discussion to exchange ideas on maximising campaign spikes and viral moments, learning from celebrity brands, and sustaining media interest.
+An exchange of ideas on maximising campaign spikes and viral moments, learning from celebrity brands, and sustaining media interest.

 TALKING POINTS